-The famous picture of Marilyn Monroe, laughing as her skirt is blown up by the blast from a subway vent, is shot on this day in 1954 during the filming of The Seven Year Itch.
+The famous picture of Marilyn Monroe, laughing as her skirt is blown up by the blast from a subway vent, is shot on September 15, 1954 during the filming of The Seven Year Itch.
 The scene infuriated her husband, Joe DiMaggio, who felt it was exhibitionist, and the couple divorced shortly afterward.

 Monroe, born Norma Jean Mortensen and also known as Norma Jean Baker, had a tragic childhood.
 Her mother, a negative cutter at several film studios, was mentally unstable and institutionalized when Norma Jean was five.
 Afterward, the little girl lived in a series of foster homes, where she suffered from neglect and abuse, and later lived in an orphanage.
 At age 16, she quit high school and married a 21-year-old aircraft plant worker named Joe Dougherty.

 In 1944, her husband was sent overseas with the military, and Monroe worked as a paint sprayer in a defense plant.
 A photographer spotted her there, and she soon became a popular pin-up girl.
 She began working as a model and divorced her husband two years later.
 In 1946, 20th Century Fox signed her for $125 a week but dropped her after one film, from which her scenes were cut.
 Columbia signed her but also dropped her after one film.
 Unemployed, she posed nude for a calendar for $50; the calendar sold a million copies and made $750,000.

 Monroe played a series of small film roles until 1950, when Fox signed her again.
 This time, they touted her as a star and began giving her feature roles in the early 1950s.
 In 1953, she starred with Jane Russell in Gentlemen Prefer Blondes, playing fortune hunter Lorelei Lee.
 Her tremendous sex appeal and little-girl mannerisms made her enormously popular.